Division/Department of Nursing

 Debra Logan, Ph.D., R.N.

-Salina Regional Health Center Chair/Director
+Salina Regional Health Center Endowed Chair in Nursing

 The Baccalaureate Degree in Nursing at Kansas Wesleyan University is a new applicant pursuing initial accreditation by the Commission on Collegiate Nursing Education, One Dupont Circle, NW, Suite 530, Washington, DC 20036, (202) 887-6791.
 New applicant status is neither a status of accreditation nor a guarantee that accreditation will be granted.